sphinx-doc/sphinx/doc/develop.rst

 - zopeext: provide an ``autointerface`` directive for using `Zope interfaces`_

-See the :ref:`extension tutorial <exttuttodo>` on getting started with writing your own extensions.
+See the :ref:`extension tutorial <exttuto-todo>` on getting started with writing your own extensions.